Tshibalo2008/Coffee-Shop-Sales-Analysis/README.md

 Bright Coffee Shop

 # Tools used
-Snowflake SQL for exploratory data analysis, data processing, and manipulation
+Snowflake SQL for Exploratory Data Analysis, Data Processing, and Manipulation
 #
-Microsoft Excel for data visualisation
+Microsoft Excel for Data visualisation